EL Program Information

 4. Secondary Course Sequences: Your student receives instruction designed to meet the needs of the student (Beginning, Intermediate, Advanced or Newcomer).

 5. Monitored: Your student’s English proficiency is sufficient that specialized instruction is not considered necessary, but to assure that English language proficiency does not impede academic success, your student’s progress is monitored.
 This includes students whose parents have requested an exemption from EL instruction.

-6. Two-Way Immersion: This is a Spanish/English immersion program located at Jessie Beck Elementary School, Mt.
-Rose Elementary School, and Donner Springs Elementary Schools.
+6. Two-Way Immersion: This is a Spanish/English immersion program located at Jessie Beck Elementary School and Mt.
+Rose Elementary Schools.
 Parents interested in these programs should contact the schools directly.